Atlanta police chief resigns after fatal police shooting

 The Georgia Bureau of Investigation, which is investigating the shooting, said the deadly confrontation started with officers responding to a complaint that a man was sleeping in a car blocking the restaurant’s drive-thru lane.
 The GBI said Brooks failed a field sobriety test and then resisted officers’ attempts to arrest him.

-GBI Director Vic Reynolds said Brooks had grabbed a Taser from one of the officers and appeared to point it at the officer as he fled, prompting the officer to reach for his gun.
+GBI Director Vic Reynolds said Brooks had grabbed a Taser from one of the officers and appeared to point it at the officer as he fled, prompting the officer to reach for his gun and fire an estimated three shots.

-“In a circumstance like this where an officer is involved in the use of deadly force, the public has a right to know what happened,” GBI Director Vic Reynolds told a news conference on a day when protesters gathered at the scene of the shooting and in other areas of Atlanta.
+The security camera video recorded Brooks “running or fleeing from Atlanta police officers,” Reynolds said.
+“It appears that he has in his hand a Taser.”

-A crowd of roughly 150 demonstrators, including members of Brooks’ family, gathered Saturday outside the restaurant where he was shot.
-Police shut down streets for several blocks around the restaurant as protesters marched peacefully in the streets.
+Demonstrators, including members of Brooks’ family, gathered Saturday outside the restaurant where he was shot.

-Among them was Crystal Brooks, who said she is Rayshard Brooks’ sister-in-law.
+Among those protesting was Crystal Brooks, who said she is Rayshard Brooks’ sister-in-law.

 “He wasn’t causing anyone any harm,” she said.
 “The police went up to the car and even though the car was parked they pulled him out of the car and started tussling with him.”